 Heck no!
 It just means you’ll have to work 10 times harder to deal with the saturation of “experts” online.

 When I created my first website in the late 90′s, the only people who had websites were the ones who either took the time to learn a bit of HTML (or an editor like HomeSite, FrontPage, etc.), or the people who paid someone to create a website for them.
-There were no fancy tools like Artisteer or Thesis to ease the learning curve.
+There were no tools like Artisteer to ease the learning curve.

 Today things are much different.
 While blogs and CMS tools are cool, easy and convenient, they’ve leveled the playing field a bit.
 Anyone can build a website in seconds and become a so-called expert on any topic they choose.